MORTAL2000/3D-Game-Engine/README.md

 	|-- sounds
 	`-- project.vproj

-The project file (*.vproj) points to the script to be started at the beginning.
+Also a project file (*.vproj) is needed.
 An example project file could look like this:
 ```lua
 project = {